Deeply Learning Deep Inelastic Scattering Kinematics: Training the DNN models

-We use the neural network models defined in Sec.~\ref{subsec:model} and consider them as optimization problem in terms of Eq.~\ref{eq:optimization}, i.e., we minimize the loss function across the selected training set and satisfy sparse regularity conditions.
-The optimal regularity condition depends on the selection of the training set, the events batch size, the initial learning rate, and the regularization parameter.
-We aim to select these in a way that minimizes overfitting in particular regions of the kinematic space while still maximizing the mean accuracy of the model.
+We use the neural network models defined in Sec.~\ref{subsec:model} and consider them as optimisation problem in terms of Eq.~\ref{eq:optimization}, i.e., we minimise the loss function across the selected training set and satisfy sparse regularity conditions.
+Every neural network making the ensemble model for $x$ and $Q^2$ are trained simultaneously.
+The optimal regularity condition depends on the selection of the training set, the events batch size, the initial learning rate, and the regularisation parameter.
+We aim to select these in a way that minimises overfitting in particular regions of the kinematic space while still maximising the mean accuracy of the model.

-We select a set of events for training as described in Sec.~\ref{sec:eventSelection} and define the true values of the $Q^{2}$ and $x$ observables as described in Sec.~\ref{sec:dis:mc}.
-Fig.~\ref{fig:xq2original} shows a distribution of selected events on the $(x_{\rm true},Q^2_{\rm true})$ plane and the boundaries of the analysis bins.
+We select a set of events from the ``MEPS'' data sets for training, as described in Sec.~\ref{sec:eventSelection}, and define the true values of the $x$ and $Q^{2}$ as described in Sec.~\ref{sec:dis:mc}.
+Fig.~\ref{fig:xq2original} shows a distribution of selected events in the $(x_{\rm true},Q^2_{\rm true})$ plane and the boundaries of the chosen analysis bins.

 \FIGtraining{Distribution of events from the training set in $(x_{\rm true},Q^2_{\rm true})$ plane and the boundaries of the analysis bins from Tab.~\ref{table:bins}.}{\nospelling{fig:xq2original}}